Senku Ishigami: Critical response

 Critical response to Senku's character has been generally positive.
-Spin Maker website saw Senku as a likable character as he is "like a cross between MacGyver and Jimmy Neutron".
-Similarly, Manga.Tokyo called Senku a mix between Dexter from Dexter's Laboratory and Rintaro Okabe from Steins;Gate, finding him to be a fun lead, and despite acting like a mad scientist, it is easy to notice that Senku cares about others according to the reviewer.
-Anime UK News found his design impressive, comparing him to Yugi Mutou's hair, and felt that Senku's quest to restore modernity seems possible.
+Spin Maker website described Senku as a likable character, comparing him to a cross between MacGyver and Jimmy Neutron.
+Similarly, Manga.Tokyo described Senku as a mix between Dexter from Dexter's Laboratory and Rintaro Okabe from Steins;Gate, finding him to contrast the mad scientist archetype with his caring nature.
+Anime UK News found his design impressive, comparing his hair to that of Yugi Mutou, and felt that Senku's quest to restore modernity seems possible.
 Comic Book Resources found Senku to be balanced as despite his intelligence, Senku's strength is often downlplayed for comic relief as he finds it difficult to carry heavy objects.
 The same website made an entire article centered around Senku, calling him "a hero at heart though, not the reclusive, eccentric Dr. Frankenstein type" with derivations form little pleasure or meaning from deep personal connections.

 Writers have commented on Senku's relationships portrayed in the narrative, most notably the members from Ishigami Village and his rivalry with Tsukasa.
 Initially, Manga.Tokyo said that the dynamic between Senku and Taiju was similar to Pinky and the Brain series and found that the duo has interesting interactions.
 Anime UK News also saw Senku's quest to increase the firepower of the Ishigami Village as a build up to the eventual second season which explores the fight against Tsukasa's forces.
 Otaquest and IGN praised Senku's characterization and actions in the plot as how he influences his student Chrome who has no knowledge of Senku's science.

-Senku's rivalry with Tsukasa was also the focus of the series' themes involving science against strength, with Medium website regarded the second anime season as the most important parts it adapted.
+Senku's rivalry with Tsukasa was also the focus of the series' themes involving science against strength, with Arius Raposas of Medium website regarding the second anime season as the most important parts it adapted.
 Furthermore, the website noted that the final twist in their war is controversial.
 Anime News Network noted that ever since the first volume, Boichi gave Senku and Tsukasa's rivalry a major effect and noted how Senku still the latter as a murderer even if his rival destroy humans' statues.
 Comic Book Bin enjoyed the clash in the ninth volume between such forces to the point of calling it the best part of the manga.
 Both of Senku's voice actors Aaron Dismuke's and Kobayashi's works as Senku's actors have been praised by the media.
 In an article by the Japanese AnimeAnime website, Senku was listed as the second best Kobayashi character behind Subaru Natsuki from Re:Zero − Starting Life in Another World.